-Technology Enabled Care (TEC) aims to empower people to better manage their health and wellbeing using digital solutions.
+Technology Enabled Care (TEC) is "where outcomes for individuals in home or community settings are improved through the application of technology as an integral part of quality, cost effective care and support"5.
+TEC aims to empower people to better manage their health and wellbeing using digital solutions.
+The Scottish Government sets out national objectives to deliver digital solutions which improve outcomes for people across Scotland through technology as part of its Technology Enabled Care in Housing programme which supports housing providers, their tenants and customers to explore, test and embed digital opportunities across housing.
 It consists of equipment to support people to remain safe and independent at home or in a community setting.
 Equipment can range from personal alarms and devices to activity pattern monitors.

-A TEC assessment is available for anyone with a social care need.
-The number of people receiving community alarms in the Scottish Borders, clearly showing a big spike in 65 years and over receiving a community alarm from 2018/19 to 19/20 (1,637 to 2,564), although this reduced significantly in 2021/21 to similar previous levels.
+One of the key priorities for the Scottish Borders Integrated Strategic Plan for Older People's Housing, Care and Support is the investment in technology to enable older people to continue living at home as their needs change.
+As part of this commitment, a TEC assessment is available for anyone with a social care need.
+There was a big increase in the number of people above 65 years receiving community alarms in the Scottish Borders between 2018/19 and 2019/20 (1,637 to 2,564), although this reduced significantly in 2021/21 to similar previous levels.